aareshfb/Network_inference_using_discrete_penalty/Experiments/BoolODE_experiments/65_genes/Code_L0/README.md

 ## Notes
 - After running experiments, use get_AUPRC.py to compute evaluation metrics.
 - Output files are stored in Output/AUPRC/.
+The corresponding parameter configuration used to obtain these results are included within these files.
 - This setup is consistent with other methods (`FASJEM`,`JGL`, etc) in the repository.